aldenso/zfssa-scripts/snapshots/README.md

 zfssa-snaps.py
 ==============

-Script to create, delete and list snapshots in filesystems.
+Script to create, delete and list snapshots in filesystems for ZFS Storage Appliance (tested on OS8.6 and OS8.7).

 config or server file must be yaml.